leifgriem/Amyloid_Search/README.md

 conda install -c conda-forge mdanalysis
 ```

+## Usage

 To execute code, the following scripts should be run in order.
 Prerequisites may be changed within scripts to adjust values such as segment_length and protein_name:

-## Scripts
 **make_fasta.py**: This script generates a fasta document with 5 snippets of fraglength spaced increment apart.
 They are formatted as (snippet)(10*U)...(10*U)(snippet).
 When these snippets
 are simulated in Alphafold they will fold into amyloid shapes.